-The Authority from the late 1950s has been involved in capital works programmes devoted principally to new specialised areas in the Port of Melbourne to handle container/cellular and roll-on roll-off ships.
-The most notable has been the Swanson Dock six-berth container complex, and the four berth roll-on roll-off complex at Webb Dock.
-In 1977, modernisation of berths 16 to 21 Victoria Dock to accommodate modern cargo handling requirements was commenced.
+Since the late 1950s, the Authority has been involved in capital works programmes devoted principally to new specialised areas in the Port of Melbourne to handle container/cellular and roll-on roll-off ships.
+The most notable has been the Swanson Dock six-berth container complex, and the four-berth roll-on roll-off complex at Webb Dock.
+In 1977, modernisation of berths 16 to 21 Victoria Dock to accommodate modern cargo handling requirements commenced.